gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 ```

+## Exercise 3: Add a 'Modify User' action.
-# Exercise 3: can you add a 'Modify User' action which allows you to modify user attributes in a new page.
+Can you add a 'Modify User' action which allows you to edit user attributes in a new page.

 ![alt text](../session2/images/jspexample3d.png "Figure jspexample3d.png" )